TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification.md

 ### 3. Generation of Saliency Maps

-To facilitate the explainability and the interpretability of the deep neural networks, DeepGame can generate the _saliency map_ of an input point, to better understand how a network model actually 'sees' an image.
+To facilitate the explainability and the interpretability of the deep neural networks, DeepGame can generate the _saliency map_ of an input point, to better demonstrate how a network model actually 'sees' or 'understands' an image.

 Make sure the `FeatureExtraction` pattern is `grey-box` in the `CooperativeAStar.py` file.

 ```javascript
 feature_extraction = FeatureExtraction(pattern='grey-box')
 ```